Mon3trOfficial/ExusiaiBot/README.md

 # SchwarzBot
-QQ Bot by cloudflare worker
+An example QQ Bot for QQban